See the outcomes infographic below for more details on what the learning objectives established by Trident mean to you and your educational journey.

 Student Learning Outcomes Achievement

-Trident International University measures students’ achievement of Institutional Learning Outcomes (ILOs) at the institutional, program, and course levels.
-ILOs are based on the following core competencies: communication (written and oral), problem solving (quantitative reasoning), information literacy, critical thinking, diversity, and integrity (ethics).
-Specific content area knowledge is measured within each individual program and is assessed as part of the academic program review process.
+Trident measures students’ achievement of Institutional Learning Outcomes (ILOs) at the institutional, program, and course levels.
+ILOs are based on the following core competencies: communication (written and oral), quantitative reasoning, information literacy, and critical thinking.
+In addition, Trident measures diversity, integrity, and content area knowledge.